The government won’t object to the review petition filed by the litigants

-Tehreek-e-Labbaik Pakistan has announced that they are ending sit-ins across the country as the government agreed to put Aasia Bibi’s name on the Exit Control List.
+Tehreek-e-Labbaik Pakistan has announced that they are ending sit-ins across the country as the government agreed to put Aasia Noreen’s name on the Exit Control List.

 In a press conference Friday night, the TLP leaders told their supporters to end sit-ins and disperse peacefully.

-However, the protesters warned that “there will be a war if they send Aasia Bibi out of the country”.
+However, the protesters warned that “there will be a war if they send Aasia Noreen out of the country”.

-The TLP and other religious parties such as the JUI-F and Sunni Tehreek reacted badly to the October 31 acquittal of Christian woman Aasia Bibi in an eight-year-old blasphemy case.
+The TLP and other religious parties such as the JUI-F and Sunni Tehreek reacted badly to the October 31 acquittal of Christian woman Aasia Noreen in an eight-year-old blasphemy case.

-According to the five-point agreement, the government will initiate the legal process to place Aasia Bibi’s name on the ECL and won’t object to the review petition filed by the litigants.
+According to the five-point agreement, the government will initiate the legal process to place Aasia Noreen’s name on the ECL and won’t object to the review petition filed by the litigants.

 Noorul Haq Qadri, the federal religious affairs minister, and Punjab Law Minister Raja Basharat were signatories to the agreement from the government’s side.